macressy/GroupProject_221/Group Assignments/Proposal.md

 _______________________________________________________________________________________
 ### Research Question:

-The United States (US) is a country of systemic inequality that particularly manifests between racial identities.
+The United States (US) is a country of stark systemic inequality between racial groups.
 Communities of color have been subjected to and still experience exclusion, erasure, and negligence by US institutions.
 We will be investigating how these disparities geospatially persist in the Greater Los Angeles area.
 How can structural racism be quantified and visualized across Los Angeles neighborhoods through a multi-factor index?

 ### Why?

 "Racism, specifically, is the state-sanctioned or extralegal production and exploitation of group-differentiated vulnerability to premature death"- (p.28 _Golden Gulag Prisons, Surplus, Crisis, and Opposition in Globalizing_ , Ruth Wilson Gilmore)

 We will measure vulnerability, as defined by Gilmore, across various communities that inhabit Los Angeles.
 Generally, the vulnerability that structural racism creates, and the restitution it necessitates, is accepted in the American political discourse.
-However, there remains a powerful contingent of media companies, politicians, and institutions that question this inequitable reality.
-Such denial functions as a structural gaslighting to the narratives of communities of color, especially black folks given the legacy of enslavement and exclusionary policies.
+However, there remains a powerful contingent of media companies, politicians, and institutions that doubt our inequitable reality.
+Such denial functions as structural gaslighting to the narratives of communities of color, especially black folks given the persistent legacy of enslavement and exclusionary policies.
 We will be quantifying the experience of vulnerability through a geospatial index of Los Angeles, focusing on the dimensions of housing, pollution, police violence, and economic development.
 This endeavor serves to (a) bolster the community narratives that are too easily dismissed and (b) create helpful metrics for targeted public policy.
-In a cultural moment when truth and lived-experience is being threatened, we believe our exploration and analysis to be of particular import.
+In a cultural moment when truth and lived-experience is being invalidated, we believe our exploration and analysis to be of particular import.

 ### Scope:

 We will primarily focus our analysis on the neighborhoods within the Greater Los Angeles area.
 Within these geographic parameters, we are specifically exploring how vulnerability is distributed through property ownership, environmental risk, state violence, economic development, and rent burden.
-This may ultimately shift and adjust based on the availability of data that we can ascertain and is of particular interest but our intention is to understand the discrepancies faced by various communities within the Greater Los Angeles Area.
+This may ultimately shift and adjust based on the availability of data that we can ascertain and is of particular interest but our intention is to understand the discrepancies between various communities within the Greater Los Angeles Area.

 ### Data Sources: